-In 1992, more than 250,000 Burmese Rohingya suffering de jure statelessness and oppression due to their Muslim faith and ethnicity migrated from Rakhine State to Bangladesh.
-During the 1990s, over 230,000 Rohingya refugees were voluntarily repatriated from Bangladesh, leaving behind approximately 28,000, who remain in two UNHCR camps in southern Bangladesh.
-An additional 13,000 unregistered Rohingya reside in an unofficial settlement in Leda.
-In addition to those who have remained in the camps, an unknown number who had previously repatriated have again returned to Bangladesh and are now living without UNHCR protection.
-In all, there are approximately 200,000-500,000 unregistered Rohingya living outside of the two official UNHCR refugee camps in the Cox's Bazar district.
+In 1992, more than 250,000 Burmese Rohingya suffering de jure statelessness and oppression due to their Muslim faith and ethnicity migrated from northern Rakhine State to Bangladesh.
+During the 1990s, over 230,000 Rohingya refugees were voluntarily repatriated from Bangladesh, leaving behind over 29,000, who remain in two official refugee camps in southeastern Bangladesh.
+An additional 9,000 unregistered Rohingya reside in an unofficial settlement in Leda and approximately 20,000 unregistered Rohingya reside in the makeshift Kutupalong camp.
+In addition, an unknown number who had previously repatriated, have again returned to Bangladesh and are now living without UNHCR protection.
+In all, there are approximately 200,000-500,000 unregistered Rohingya living outside of the two official UNHCR refugee camps in the Cox's Bazaar district.
 UNHCR continues to work to enhance protection and address security concerns caused by growing tensions between both registered refugees and unregistered Rohingya and local Bangladeshis living outside of the camps.

-UNHCR continues to refer Rohingya for U.S. resettlement consideration and we expect some 1,000 referrals by the end of FY 2010.
-We expect ongoing UNHCR referrals of Rohingya from Bangladesh as well as urban Burmese in India.
+The cases of more than 500 individual Rohingyas, including 281 individuals approved for resettlement, have been on hold since October 2010 when the Government of Bangladesh (GOB) halted resettlement activities pending a review of their refugee policy.
+We are hopeful the GOB will reach a positive decision on continued resettlement of Rohingya and we are prepared to resume resettlement activity immediately following a GOB decision.
+In addition, we expect ongoing UNHCR referrals of urban Burmese in India.
 As reflected in the North Korean Human Rights Act, the United States is deeply concerned about the human rights situation of North Koreans both inside the Democratic People's Republic of Korea (DPRK) and in various countries in the region.
 The United States began resettling interested, eligible North Korean refugees in 2006 and remains committed to continuing this program.

-Although many governments in East Asia permit religious freedom, religious believers face serious persecution in several countries.
+Although many governments in East Asia do not restrict religious freedom, religious believers face serious persecution in several countries.
 The DPRK severely restricts religious freedom, including organized religious activity, except that which is supervised tightly by officially recognized groups linked to the government.
 Although the DPRK constitution provides for "freedom of religious belief," genuine religious freedom does not exist.
 Little is known about the day-to-day life of religious persons in the country.
 Religious and human rights groups outside of the country have provided numerous reports that members of underground churches have been beaten, arrested, tortured, or killed because of their religious beliefs.

-The situation in countries such as China, Burma and, to a certain extent, Vietnam, is complex.
+The situation in countries such as China, Burma and, Vietnam, is complex.
 While the constitutions of these countries ostensibly provide for freedom of religion, in practice these governments restrict or repress activities of some religious organizations.
-Some independent religious activities may be either prohibited or restricted, and dissenters may face physical mistreatment or imprisonment.
+Select independent religious activities may be either prohibited or restricted, and dissenters may face physical mistreatment or imprisonment.